-Three’s Go Binge gives you unlimited data for use on Netflix, TV Player, Snapchat, Soundcloud, Deezer and Apple Music.
+Three’s Go Binge gives you unlimited data for use on Netflix, Apple Music, Snapchat and more.

-In this article, we’ll review Three’s Go Binge service including what you’re able to do with it and the limitations of the offer.
-We’ll also look at the price plans that are compatible with Go Binge and how it interacts with other services like Three’s Go Roam and unlimited data plans.
-We’ll also look at how you can keep your existing phone number when moving to a plan to take advantage of Go Binge.
+In this article, we’ll review Three’s Go Binge service including how it works, what it includes and the limitations of the offer.
+We’ll also look at the price plans with Go Binge and what you can do if you want to use other services like iPlayer and YouTube.
+Finally, we’ll look at how you can keep your current phone number when moving to a Three price plan to take advantage of Go Binge.

 What is Go Binge?